alexmekic/clonezillaserver-deployment/README.md

-# PXE Server Deployment Script
+# Clonezilla PXE Server Deployment Script
-Easily create your own PXE server for restoring images over the network
+Easily create a Clonezilla PXE server for restoring images over the network with minimum configuration required

 ## Features

-- Script installs the following packages required to run the PXE server:
+- Script installs the following packages required to run the Clonezilla PXE server:
   - `sudo` for files editing requiring higher user privileges
   - `bash` to temporarily run `pxedeploy.sh` successfully to configure the server
   - `dnsmasq` for running a DHCP server to temporarily hand out IP address to any client computer booting over network to the PXE server and a TFTP server for handing out the correct boot files